oguzerdo/automatized-kmeans-rfm/README.md

 sheetName = 'Sayfa1'                # Table name
 ```

-If you have completed all these operations, you can run the script with the 'now' parameter.
+If you have completed all these operations, you can run the script with the '--upload' parameter.

 **Sample Usage:**